11BelowStudio/HECC-IT/README.md

 HECC-IT is distributed under the terms of the Mozilla Public License Version 2.0, a copy of which can be seen [here](./LICENSE.md)

-The ['heccer.js'](./src/assets/textAssets/heccer.js) file in the output, being prewritten and considered a part of HECC-IT, is also distributed under the terms of the Mozilla Public License Version 2.0, by me.
+The ['heccer.js'](./src/assets/textAssets/heccer.js) file in the output, being pre-written and considered a part of HECC-IT, is also distributed under the terms of the Mozilla Public License Version 2.0, by me.